-Djurgården (animal garden) is one the best places to run in inner Stockholm.
+Djurgården (animal garden) is one the best places to run in inner city Stockholm.
 It varies dramatically from season to season but you will always find people exercising out here.
 The beautiful run along the canal that divides Djurgården and Norra Djirgården is 7 kms, or you can run the full way around Djurgården which will be 10 kms.
 We offer guided tours which include running through the old town and Djurgården.

 Looking for extra distance?
 Start centrally or add in a loop around the trails of Norra Djurgården.

 The Kings Island is one of my personal favourites.
 You get some great views of the riddarholmen and to run along the secluded cliffs of Kristineberg.
 The lap around Kungsholmen is approximately 10 km.
 A warning, this one is a bit tricky to navigate if you are new to Stockholm.
 See our blog post on navigating Kungsholmen.

 Looking for extra distance?
 Add in the classic riddarfjärden loop shown below in #3!

 A central and classic loop of around 7 km.
 In the summer this is full of people walking, jogging and running.
 In the cold winter months this part of the lake can freeze over.
 This is one of the easier loops to navigate in central Stockholm, just stick to the water and you´ll be fine!